bikibitch/Sabi-landiya-website/README.md

 # sabi-landiya
-A website for surrogacy agency in Almaty
+# A website for surrogacy agency in Almaty.
-Not a final version.
+# Not a final version.
-Bootstrap grid is used.
+# Bootstrap grid is used.